 When you’re hiking, a good penknife can be an invaluable tool.
 You can use it to open cans of foods, free yourself should you get trapped, cut down branches and so much more.
 It is one of the tools that should never be missing from your backpack.

 If you’re travelling with items that could become broken, such as hiking boots, inflatable mattresses, etc., it’s never a bad idea to pack the relevant repair kits, including multi-tools and tape, so that you can easily do a quick fix-up should the worst happen.
+You can also take the wire cutter tool with you because even the minimum tasks in the electrotechnical sphere cannot be carried out without using this tool.

 A Sense of Adventure